4.1 And Here Is Conjunction: &

 Our symbol "&" is only allowed to connect two sentences together.
-So we cannot say P&Q&R.
+So technically we shouldn't say P&Q&R.

-Sometimes English doesn't group sentences clearly, but we still need to group them in BOOL.
+But if English does group sentences clearly, but we also need to group them in BOOL.

 The symbol & is called conjunction, or ampersand, or just and for short.